Jankatay/multiplyGame/README.md

 # multiplyGame
-A simple multiplying game written in MIPS(MARS) assembly for term project.
+A simple multiplying game written in mips(Mars) assembly for term project.